a-b-street/docs/book/src/project/hiring.md

 using data visualization to explain the impacts of changes, and advocating for real changes using results from the software.

+This position will support the [sptreets](https://github.com/spstreets/OD2017/) project to explore scenarios of walking and cycling uptake and infrastructure in São Paulo, Brazil, and a project to support deployment of a strategic cycling uptake model.
 Depending on your skills and interests, there are a few possible places to focus for 3 months.